-- developments to retain the natural topography 71. of a lot. - with stormwater management facilities. - 73. developments to retain tree stands where the trees: - provide protection for watercourses or а. environmental features: or - b. are healthy, of a substantial size and provide biodiversity.
+- 71. developments to retain the natural topography of a lot. - 72. the retention of wetlands through integration with stormwater management facilities. - 73. developments to retain tree stands where the trees: - a. provide protection for watercourses or environmental features; or - b. are healthy, of a substantial size and provide biodiversity.

-the provision of servicing which meet the 74. requirements of municipal and provincial standards and regulations.
+74. the provision of servicing which meet the requirements of municipal and provincial standards and regulations.

-opportunities for active transportation within 75. existing hamlet boundaries.
+75. opportunities for active transportation within existing hamlet boundaries.